iotempire/iotempower/README.rst

 - network based commands:

   - ``console``: (determines destination via the directory you are in) open a console to the respective node (the one configured with the local directory)

+  - ``initialize``: initialize a current node including a serial flash

   - ``flash``: firmware update over the network (OTA) of the currently selected configuration folder (or all it's configuration sub-folders)

   - ``update``: update ulnoiot micropython user-mode (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders)

   - ``deploy``: update ulnoiot micropython node coniguration (non firmware) extensions over the network of the currently selected configuration folder (or all it's configuration sub-folders).
     If noupdate is specified as option, only update the node-specific files.

 - serial connection based commands:

   - ``console_serial``: connect via serial to a locally connected microcontroller

   - ``initialize``: set up (flash, update, and deploy) an ulnoiot node for the first time

   - ``flash_serial``: flash the ulnoiot-modified micropython on a locally connected esp8266

   - ``update_serial [alsodeploy]``: copy or update the modifieable files for the ulnoiot environment to a locally or remotely connected wemosd1mini

 Installation